 Step 1: Right-click on desktop and then click Display settings to open the same.

-Step 2: To change the current screen resolution, click on the drop-down box located under Resolution (see picture) to view all supported resolutions, and click on one of the listed resolutions to select it, and then click Apply button.
+Step 2: To change the current screen resolution, click on the drop-down box located under the Display resolution section (see picture) to view all supported resolutions, and click on one of the listed resolutions to select it.

 NOTE: If you are running an older version of Windows 10, click the option titled Advanced display settings to view your current screen resolution and change it.